iter8-tools/docs/docs/user-guide/topics/ab_testing.md

 This `ConfigMap` describes an application `backend`.
 It identifies two versions of the application.
 The first is comprised of a Kubernetes `Deployment` and a `Service` object both named `backend` in the `default` namespace.
 The second is comprised of the same resource types named `backend-candidate-1` in the same namespace.

-## Deployment Time Configuration of Backend Components
+## Deployment time configuration of backend components

 As versions of a watched application are deployed or deleted, the Iter8 controller keeps track of which versions are available enabling it to respond appropriately to `Lookup()` and `WriteMetric()` requests.

-## Developing Frontend Components: Using the SDK
+## Developing frontend components: Using the SDK

 The basic steps to author a frontend application component using the Iter8 SDK are outlined below for *Node.js* and *Go*.
 Similar steps would be required for any gRPC supported language.

-### Use/Import language specific libraries
+### Use/import language specific libraries

 The gRPC protocol buffer definition is used to generate language specific implementation.
 These files can be used directly or packaged and imported as a library.
 As examples, the [Node.js sample](https://github.com/iter8-tools/docs/tree/main/samples/abn-sample/frontend/node) uses manually generated files directly.
 On the other hand, the [Go sample](https://github.com/iter8-tools/docs/tree/main/samples/abn-sample/frontend/go) imports the library provided by the core Iter8 service implementation.
 In addition to the API specific methods, some general gRPC libraries are required.